haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

 - Azure charges you for when you run your VM, as well as storage etc. If you stop your VM, charges will stop but you will still have to pay for Storage costs
 - By default, Azure recommends using the default VM size of **Standard DS1**

+### Create a Virtual Machine using Azure CLI
+- ``az vm create ``
+  - ``az vm create --resource-group ContainerCompute --name quickvm --image debian --admin-username student --admin-password StudentPa55w.rd``
+- Use the ``az vm show`` command to view a more detailed JSON file that contains various metadata about the newly created VM.
+- Use the ``az vm list-ip-addresses --resource-group ContainerCompute --name quickvm`` command to list all IP addresses associated with the VM
+- Use the ``az vm list-ip-addresses`` command and the ``–query`` argument to filter the output to only return the first IP address value: ``az vm list-ip-addresses --resource-group ContainerCompute --name quickvm --query '[].{ip:virtualMachine.network.publicIpAddresses[0].ipAddress}' --output tsv``

 ### Virtual Machine Logging
 - **Azure monitor**
   - Centralized way of monitoring applications that takes log files, alerts, metrics, from various services